CodeKaito/React-restaurant/README.md

 ![Restaurant Landing Page](https://i.ibb.co/5jxBKpw/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
-In this video, we're going to build a Modern UI/UX Restaurant Landing Page Website
+In this template, we're going to build a Modern UI/UX Restaurant Landing Page Website

 You might be wondering, what are the prerequisites for building such an amazing website?
 Don't worry, this course is completely beginner-friendly!
 We're going to start easy and them move to more complex topics.
 Every step of the way will be explained.
 Alongside building the website, you'll learn: